RossPaterson/advent-of-code/2020/README.md

 ## [Day 8: Handheld Halting](https://adventofcode.com/2020/day/8) \*\*

-This is presumably the start of this year's virtual machine.
+This is presumably the start of this year's virtual machine (it wasn't).
 The first part is a routine simulation, while the second is a novel piece of reverse engineering.
 Exhaustive search is sufficient.

 ## [Day 9: Encoding Error](https://adventofcode.com/2020/day/9) \*\*